vmmr-d/connecting-to-a-sql-database-project-tutorial/INSTRUCTIONS.md

 ### Part 3: Install dependencies

-There is a file in this project called `./requirements.txt` that contains the list of python libraries we will be using in this project like Pandas, PyMysql, SQLAlchemy, etc. Run the `pip install -r requirements.txt` command to install all the libraries at once.
+There is a file in this project called `./requirements.txt` that contains the list of python libraries we will be using in this project like Pandas, psycopg2, SQLAlchemy, etc. Run the `pip install -r requirements.txt` command to install all the libraries at once.

 This is possible thanks to PIP (the most popular Python package manager) and how professionals install their project dependencies.